 Can I reheat boneless wings in an air fryer?

 You can reheat boneless wings in an air fryer by arranging the boneless wings in a single layer in the air fryer basket.
 Cook in the air fryer for about 8 to 10 minutes at 350°F to 400°F (175°C to 200°C).
-Be sure to test the boneless wings in several places with a food thermometer to be sure they reach 165 °F (73.8°C) throughout.
+Be sure to test the boneless wings in several places with a food thermometer. the internal temp should reach 165 °F (73.8°C) throughout.

-Crisp and Quick Guide: How to Reheat Wings in an Air Fryer
+Crispy Guide For How to Reheat Wings In An Air Fryer

 Ingredients